apache/flink/docs/content/docs/connectors/datastream/formats/parquet.md

 # Parquet format

 Flink supports reading [parquet](https://parquet.apache.org/) files and producing [Flink rows](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/types/Row.html).
-To use that format you need to add the dependency below to your project:
+To use the format you need to add the Flink Parquet dependency to your project:

 ```xml
 {{< artifact flink-parquet >}}
 ```

-The DataStream API is now compatible with both batch and streaming execution modes.
-And this format is compatible with the new Source that can be used in both modes.
+This format is compatible with the new Source that can be used in both batch and streaming modes.
 Thus, you can use this format in two ways:
 - Bounded read for batch mode
 - Continuous read for streaming mode: monitors a directory for new files that appear

 **Bounded read example**:

-In this example we create a DataStream containing parquet records as flink Rows.
+In this example we create a DataStream containing Parquet records as Flink Rows.
 We project the schema to read only certain fields ("f7", "f4" and "f99").
-We read records by batches of 500 records.
-The first boolean parameter specifies if timestamp columns need to be interpreted as UTC and the second boolean tells the format if the projected parquet fields names are to be interpreted in a case sensitive way.
+We read records in batches of 500 records.
+The first boolean parameter specifies if timestamp columns need to be interpreted as UTC.
+The second boolean instructs the application if the projected Parquet fields names are to be interpreted in a case sensitive way.
 There is no need for a watermark strategy as records do not contain event timestamps.

 ```java